blockscout/blockscout/README.md

 Following is an overview of the project and instructions for [getting started](#getting-started).

-Visit the [POA BlockScout forum](https://forum.poa.network/c/blockscout) or the [Gitter Channel](https://gitter.im/poanetwork/blockscout) to access additional information or post questions.
+Visit the [POA BlockScout forum](https://forum.poa.network/c/blockscout) for additional deployment instructions, FAQs, troubleshooting, and other BlockScout related items.
+You can also post and answer questions here.

+You can also access the dev chatroom on our [Gitter Channel](https://gitter.im/poanetwork/blockscout).

 ## About BlockScout